awmckinley/config/modules/hex.edit/README.md

 # Hex and Binary Editors

-Tools for viewing and editing files at the binary and hexadecimal level.
+Tools for editing files at the binary level.